-Government Code section 12950 and California Code of Regulations, title 2, section 11013, require all employers to post this document.
-It must be conspicuously posted in hiring offices, on employe bulletin boards, in employment agency waiting rooms, union halls, and other places employees gather.
-Any employer whose workforce at any facility or establishment consists of more than 10% of non-English speaking persons must also post this notice in the appropriate language or languages.
+Government Code section 12590 and California Code of Regulations, title 2 section 1013.4 govern all employers to post this document.
+It must be conspicuously posted in hining offices, on employee bulletin boats, in employment agency waiting process, union halls, and other pieces employees grapher.
+Any employer whose workforce at any facility or establishment consists of more than 10% of non-English speaking persons must also post this motion in the appropriate language or languer leanning.